nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/addons/cluster-autoscaler.md

 icon = "fa-solid fa-up-right-and-down-left-from-center"
 +++

-By leveraging CAPI cluster lifecycle hooks, this handler deploys [Cluster Autoscaler] on the new cluster at the `AfterControlPlaneInitialized` phase.
+By leveraging CAPI cluster lifecycle hooks, this handler deploys [Cluster Autoscaler] on the management cluster for every Cluster at the `AfterControlPlaneInitialized` phase.
+Unlike other addons, the Cluster Autoscaler is deployed on the management cluster because it also interacts with the CAPI resources to scale the number of Machines.

 Deployment of Cluster Autoscaler is opt-in via the  [provider-specific cluster configuration]({{< ref ".." >}}).